Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Introduction

 Let us close the introduction with a final word of motivation.
 In the last decade, $\infty$-categories have emerged as powerful tools for proving theorems involving higher homotopy coherences.
 From the outset, Fukaya categories have required such tools.
 We hope resources like this paper will empower other mathematicians at the interface of $\infty$-categorical and Fukaya-categorical phenomena.
-The utility and need for these kinds of techniques have already appeared, for example, in work of Pardon~\cite{pardon} in combinatorially articulating the (non)-dependence of Floer theory definitions on auxiliary data (such as the choice of Hamiltonians; the same techniques appear in~\cite{gps}), and in the work~\cite{tanaka-pairing, tanaka-exact} to relate the homotopical richness of Lagrangian cobordisms to Floer-theoretic invariants.
-We give a final motivating example (which, indeed, precipitated the writing of the present paper): In~\cite{oh-tanaka-actions} we apply the results here to show that a Liouville action of a Lie group $G$ on a Liouville sector $M$ induces a homotopy coherent action of $G$ on the wrapped Fukaya category of $M$.
+The utility and need for these kinds of techniques have already appeared, for example, in work of Pardon~\cite{pardon} in combinatorially articulating the (non)-dependence of Floer theory definitions on auxiliary data (such as the choice of Hamiltonians; similar techniques appear in~\cite{gps-covariant}), and in the work~\cite{tanaka-pairing, tanaka-exact} to relate the homotopical richness of Lagrangian cobordisms to Floer-theoretic invariants.
+In~\cite{oh-tanaka-actions} (which precipitated the writing of the present paper) we apply the results here to show that a Liouville action of a Lie group $G$ on a Liouville sector $M$ induces a homotopy coherent action of $G$ on the wrapped Fukaya category of $M$.
 This proves a conjecture from Teleman's 2014 ICM address in the Liouville setting.

+We also note that almost all constructions of Fukaya categories involve morphism complexes that are homotopically projective (in fact, morphism complexes are typically free as graded modules), so cofibrancy conditions are not restrictive.

+We also hope the present work helps to illucidate claims made in other works.
+For example, \cite{gps-covariant} employs the term localization without exhibiting the full universal property.
+The present work justifies the terminology through Theorem~\ref{thm.
+LM model of localization}.